A change manager at work.

 Careers in change management

 Change managers have an essential role within organisations of all sizes and industries.
-As the link between leadership and other employees or external stakeholders, they assist with planning, implementing, and evaluating organisational change.
+As the link between leadership and other employees or external stakeholders, they assist with planning, implementing and evaluating organisational change.

 According to the National Skills Commission, skilled change leaders are in high demand.
 The website highlights a future need for HR managers and other professionals who can recommend organisational process and policy changes.
 As a change leader, this means your skills are transferable and vital.